HelyusHD/FTD/Projects/GeneralMissileGuidance.lua/Readme.txt

    Make sure, your asi has enough processing power.
    Make sure, your craft has detection on the enemy.

-   I strongly advice you to send the stability of the craft divided by 100 over the Misc Axis named "E".
-   Once you installed such a breadboard, you can set "BreadboardInstalled" (at the top of the code) to true.
-   Its set to false by default!
-   There is an image on my GitHub named BreadBoard.png showing such a setup.

    Each setting has already some examples so you can better understand how to set one up.
    To give you an overiew on what you are looking at:
    There are 3 big tables with settings in them.